Dear UR readers,

 With an adjustable-rate mortgage (about the best you can do under these Japanese conditions, actually, if you were so foolish as to buy a condo) and a little dabbling in the precious-metals markets, I have managed to stretch the pile to eight.
 However, it is just about gone.
 Also, I seem to have acquired a wife and a two-year-old daughter.

-(In a blatant act of emotional manipulation, I cannot resist telling a Sibyl story.
-The Sibyl, it seems, is the Antichrist.
+(In a blatant act of emotional manipulation, I cannot resist telling a story about my daughter.
+She is, it seems, is the Antichrist.
 While not in fact Jewish, the Moldbug household is a satisfied subscriber of the PJ Library, a free service that sends us one Jew-related children’s book every month.
 Some of these books are awful, whereas others are merely bad.
-Sibyl enjoys them all immensely.
+My daughter enjoys them all immensely.
 Hm.

 It would, of course, be very cool if UR readers could support me as an independent scholar.
 Obviously, if you’re wondering what you can do to encourage my kind of thinking, this is one thing you can do.
 (Unfortunately, if you’d rather discourage it, your options are more limited.)